ibm-cloud-docs/transit-gateway/about.md

 # About IBM Cloud Transit Gateway
 {: #about}

-As the number of your Virtual Private Clouds (VPCs) grow, you need an easy way to manage the interconnection between these resources, both locally and globally. {{site.data.keyword.tg_full}} is designed specifically for this purpose.
+As the number of your Virtual Private Clouds (VPCs) grow, you need an easy way to manage the interconnection between these resources across multiple regions. {{site.data.keyword.tg_full}} is designed specifically for this purpose.
 {: shortdesc}

 With {{site.data.keyword.tg_full_notm}}, you can create a single or multiple transit gateways to connect VPCs together.
 You can also connect your {{site.data.keyword.cloud_notm}} classic infrastructure to a transit gateway to provide seamless communication with classic infrastructure resources.
 Any new network you connect to a transit gateway is then automatically made available to every other network connected to it.
 This makes it easy to scale your network as it grows.